jimmoffitt/developer_advocate.blog/twtr_evolution.md

 + Tweet body
 + User object
 + Twitter entities
-+ Data enrichments

 + Geo
++ Data Enrichments

 ### Next Steps
 What follows is a set of articles that address how these Twitter changes affect the effort to find and analyze Twitter data.

-[Intro narrative on the evolution of hashtags and retweets, and how new twitter features affected user-behavior.]
++ Wondering how to decide which historical API to use? --> See [article]
++ Want to learn more about the JSON metadata that defines Tweets? --> [article]
++ Using Full-Archive Search and need to better understand Tweet JSON and filtering timelines? --> [article]
++ Using Historical PowerTrack and need to better understand Tweet JSON and filtering timelines? --> [article]

-We'll start with a review of Twitter Plaform updates that in some way affected the JSON generated with HPT and FAS.
+First we'll a review of Twitter Plaform updates that in some way affected the JSON generated with HPT and FAS.
 Then we'll dig into the many product-specific details that affect how this stored JSON matches PowerTrack Operators.
-At the architectural level, the HPT and FAS archives are significantly different. [two slightly different list of available PowerTrack Operators.]

 # Articles <a id="articleList" class="tall">&nbsp;</a>

 ## Twitter timeline <a id="twitterTimeline" class="tall">&nbsp;</a>

 User-driven conventions and new features.
+[Intro narrative on the evolution of hashtags and retweets, and how new twitter features affected user-behavior.]

+### Retweets

+Retweets have an interesting history on Twitter. user convention/uproar --> UI features --> JSON affects --> filtering details.

+### Twitter Entities

 Looking at Twitter as a platform, the following events somehow affected the JSON payloads that are used to encode Tweets.
 This Tweet JSON is a set of Tweet attributes, and these metadata provide the values that PowerTrack Operators match.